What is the Time Limit on Federal Criminal Appeals?

 Read moreDoes a Subpoena Have to Be Served in Person?

-Last Updated: 2023-02-05 Being served with a subpoena immediately leaves you with lots of questions, and the subpoena itself provides very few answers.
+Being served with a subpoena immediately leaves you with lots of questions, and the subpoena itself provides very few answers.
 It also provides you with very little time to get your bearings and make the decisions you need to make in order to protect yourself.
-If you...
+If you received your subpoena...

 Read moreWhat are the Charges for PPP Loan Fraud?

-Last Updated: 2023-02-05 Due to a high volume of calls, we are able to only take those PPP clients who have received a PPP loan greater than $100,000.
-If your loan is less, we have created a list of PPP resources that should help you with any challenges that you...
+Due to a high volume of calls, we are able to only take those PPP clients who have received a PPP loan greater than $100,000.
+If your loan is less, we have created a list of PPP resources that should help you with any challenges that you might have.
+PPP...

 Read more5 Things You Must Know About EKRA Law in 2023

-Last Updated: 2023-02-04 The Eliminating Kickbacks in Recovery Act (“EKRA”) was passed by Congress on October 24, 2018 as a part of the SUPPORT Act.
-It targets patient brokers who seek to profit from illegal patient referrals by prohibiting laboratories, clinics, recovery centers, and other clinical treatment facilities from accepting...
+The Eliminating Kickbacks in Recovery Act (“EKRA”) was passed by Congress on October 24, 2018 as a part of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT) Act.
+It targets patient brokers who seek to profit from illegal patient referrals by prohibiting...

 Read moreUnderstanding SEC Investigations